-Welcome to the start of Fall semester!
+Welcome to the start of Spring semester!
 Please remember that as the Orange and Green parking lots on the south side of the Daytona Beach Campus (along International Speedway Blvd.) fill, you can also find plenty of parking on the north side of campus.
 Turn left at White St. and Mary McCleod Bethune Blvd. to find our north lots.
 Remember to look for our Campus Safety officers, who will be in the lots to assist you.

 Welcome Back Student Events - Pick Your Campus